 Making comments and annotations, and even more

 However, a common misconception about PDF editors is that they come with a hefty price tag.
 While that’s definitely true for the market-leading solution (which barrels in at a crippling $449.00 per license!), pricing for Nitro Pro starts at $159.99 per user with additional volume discounts available.
 There are other document scanning pricing options on the market that you can consider as well.
 It never hurts to get a second opinion.
+You might have discounted document scanning as an option if you have lots of documents that need scanning, however, you don’t need to.
+Using a bulk document scanning service means that your documents can be scanned quickly and efficiently so it might be worth learning more about what’s involved.

 Adopting a tool like Nitro within your organization can make a hugely positive impact on overall productivity, which will in turn help your bottom line.